 Bus lanes are defined by use of road markings and signs that inform road users which vehicles are permitted to use bus lanes.
 Along with buses, legislation typically permits mini buses, licensed taxi drivers, motorcycle and cyclists to use bus lanes.

 Understanding the various bus lane, bus stop rules and signs for buses is essential for passing the theory test and practical driving test.
-It’s also important for those with a full driving licence, to understand their meanings to ensure you don’t get a ticket for driving where it’s prohibited.
+Furthermore, it’s also important for those with a full driving licence, to understand their meanings to ensure a Penalty Charge Notice isn’t issued and received by the offending driver.

 Detailed below are the most frequently seen regulatory signs for motorists entering an area with a bus route and bus lanes.
 Also covered are bus stop regulation signs and road markings.

 Circular road signs give orders.
 Those surrounded by a red ring are mostly prohibitive.
 The regulatory white sign with a red ring is prohibiting local buses or vehicles that are designed to carry 8 or more passengers.
 See order road signs for further regulatory road signs.